+3. :

-3. Notwithstanding the submission of the Flood Risk and Drainage Impact Assessment prepared by Neo Environmental, dated January 2022 no electricity shall be exported to the National Grid, until, upon completion of the surface water drainage/flood management works for the development hereby permitted, the following documents have been submitted to and approved in writing by the Local Planning Authority:
+Prior to the commencement of the development a flood risk and drainage scheme shall be submitted and approved in writing by the Borough Council.
+The scheme shall broadly accord with the principles as set out in the Flood Risk and Drainage Impact Assessment prepared by Neo Environmental, dated January 2022 and shall include the following:

-i) a Sustainable Drainage Strategy (SuDS).
+i) a Sustainable Drainage Strategy (SDS).

-The SuDS must incorporate the principles of Sustainable Drainage Systems (SuDS) and conform to DEFRA’s “Non-statutory Technical Standards for sustainable drainage systems (March 2015)” and have regard to any relevant Surface Water Management Plans within Nottinghamshire County Council’s “Flood Risk Management Strategy (June 2016)”.
-As a minimum, the SuDS must include the following:
+The SDS must incorporate the principles of Sustainable Drainage Systems (SDS) and conform to DEFRA’s “Non-statutory Technical Standards for sustainable drainage systems (March 2015)” and have regard to any relevant Surface Water Management Plans within Nottinghamshire County Council’s “Flood Risk Management Strategy (June 2016)”.
+As a minimum, the SDS must include the following:

-Demonstrate that the development will use SuDS throughout the site as a primary means of surface water management and that design is in accordance with CIRIA C753 and NPPF Paragraph 169.
+Evidence to demonstration that the development will use SDS throughout the site as a primary means of surface water management and that design is in accordance with CIRIA C753 and NPPF Paragraph 169.

 • Information about the design storm period and intensity;